Heat measurement of quantum interference: The studied system

 The static component of the qubit bias is given by $\epsilon_0=2I_{\text p}(\Phi_{\text{ext}}-\Phi_0/2)/h$, which is the flux detuning of the qubit by an externally applied magnetic flux $\Phi_{\text{ext}}$.
 Here, $\Phi_0=h/2e$ is the magnetic flux quantum and $I_{{\text p}}$ is the persistent current of the qubit.
 The time-dependent bias $\epsilon(t)$ modulates cyclically the qubit frequency as \hbox{$f_{\text q}(t)=\sqrt{\Delta^2+\epsilon^2(t)}$}.

-Experimentally, the device consists of a quarter-wavelength ($\lambda/4$) coplanar waveguide (CPW) resonator galvanically coupled to the qubit and weakly coupled to the on-chip thermal bath as shown in the device layout in Fig.~\ref{fig:1}(b).
-The qubit is formed of a loop of three Josephson junctions and an inductance \cite{upadhyay_2021_robust} shown in the scanning electron microscope (SEM) image of Fig.~\ref{fig:1}(c).
+Experimentally, the device consists of a quarter-wavelength ($\lambda/4$) coplanar waveguide (CPW) resonator galvanically coupled to the qubit and weakly coupled to the on-chip thermal bath, as shown in the optical microscope of device in Fig.~\ref{fig:1}(c).
+The qubit is formed of a loop of three Josephson junctions and an inductor \cite{upadhyay_2021_robust} shown in the scanning electron microscope (SEM) image of Fig.~\ref{fig:1}(d).
 The static qubit frequency can be tuned by a global coil providing the external magnetic flux $\Phi_{\text{ext}}$.
-The qubit loop is inductively coupled to a nearby on-chip flux bias line (RF-3) connected to a signal generator to inject the voltage drive at amplitude $V_{\textrm{d}}$ and frequency $f_{\textrm{d}}$.
+The qubit loop is inductively coupled to a nearby on-chip flux bias line connected to a signal generator to inject the voltage drive at amplitude $V_{\textrm{d}}$ and frequency $f_{\textrm{d}}$.
 This driving induces the ac-magnetic field to the loop and generates the time-dependent term in Eq.~\eqref{drive} with amplitude $A_{\textrm{d}}$ that is proportional to $V_{\textrm{d}}$.

-The open-circuit end of the resonator is capacitively connected to a copper (Cu) island, which is the thermal bath, attached to four normal metal-insulator-superconductor (NIS) junctions functioning as the thermometer to measure the temperature of the bath $T_{\text{b}}$ \cite{Satrya2025} as shown in Fig.~\ref{fig:1}(d-e).
-A fixed current bias $I_{\text{b}}=160~{\text{pA}}$ is applied across the NIS junctions while the voltage drop $V_{\text{th}}$ representing the temperature change $T_{\text{b}}$ is monitored.
-The photonic heat transfer $P_{\text{b}}$ from driven qubit-resonator to the bath (Cu film) can be measured by monitoring the steady-state temperature $T_{\textrm{b}}$ of this mesoscopic bath, see schematic in Fig.~\ref{fig:1}(a).
-The power can be calculated using the electron-phonon relation \cite{pekola_2021_icolloquiumi,Satrya2025}, since in steady state, $P_{\text{b}}$ is equal to the heat flow from electronic island to the phonon bath as
+The open-circuit end of the resonator is capacitively coupled to a copper (Cu) island, which is the thermal bath, attached to four normal metal-insulator-superconductor (NIS) junctions functioning as the thermometer to measure the temperature of the bath $T_{\text{b}}$ \cite{Giazotto2006,Satrya2025} as shown in Fig.~\ref{fig:1}(e-f).
+A fixed current bias $I_{\text{b}}=160~{\text{pA}}$ is applied across the NIS junctions while the voltage drop $V_{\text{th}}$ representing the temperature $T_{\text{b}}$ is monitored.
+The photonic heat transfer $P_{\text{b}}$ from driven qubit-resonator to the bath (Cu film) can be measured by monitoring the steady-state temperature $T_{\textrm{b}}$ of this mesoscopic bath, see schematic in Fig.~\ref{fig:1}(b).
+The power can be calculated using the electron-phonon relation \cite{pekola_2021_icolloquiumi,Satrya2025}, since in steady state, the heat flow from electronic island to the phonon bath $P_{\textrm{ep}}$ is equal to the total external heat flow to the island, thus